kriskwiatkowski/pqc/README.md

 Rust bindgings are provided in the ``src/rustapi/pqc-sys`` and can be regenerated automatically by running ``cargo build`` in that directory.

-## Testing
+## Testing against Known Answer Tests

 Algorithms are tested against KATs, by the Rust-based runner implemented in the ``test/katrunner`` (only verification/decpaulation).
 The runner uses ``katwalk`` crate for parsing NIST format.
-To run KAT tests:
+To run it:

 ```
     cd test/katrunner